 |Fig. 2: Corona loss in kilowatts lost per kilometer of wire as a function of radius.
 An Al 3 phase 765kV transmission line and Peek's formula were used to generate this graph.|

 The equations for calculating Rl, the resistance per unit length, can be shown below.
-It includes the formula for finding the wire's skin depth (&delta), which shows how far into the conductor 90% of the power is carried by current.
+It includes the formula for finding the wire's skin depth (δ), which shows how far into the conductor 90% of the power is carried by current.

 IB in this equation is correction factor found by using the first two Bessel I functions.

 Using the above equations, the total amount of power lost due to resistance is equal to the power at a given distance minus the inital power.
 Since the amount of loss as a percentage is a fixed amount regardless of initial power, the results listed are written as a percentage of total power.
 The parameters listed above and summaries of the results of these equations can be found in Table 1.
-In it, there are estimated losses of a typical US power line made of aluminum (case 1), a European power line at 50Hz (case 2), and a line made out of silver (case 3).
+In it, there are estimated losses of a typical US power line made of aluminum (Case 1), a European power line at 50Hz (Case 2), and a line made out of silver (Case 3).
 A comparison of cases 1 and 3 show that building a long transmission cable can save in resistance loss (about $19M/year), but would cost significantly more to build ($18.5B) at 2010 market prices.